 Silas Deane, unaware of the charges against him, arranged transportation and sailed back to Philadelphia, leaving his papers behind.

 He walked into a whirlwind.
-The Continental Congress was bitterly divided in half over the alliance with France, over independence from Britain and, now, over Silas Deane.
+The Continental Congress was bitterly divided over the alliance with France, over independence from Britain and, now, over Silas Deane.

 But charges weren’t formally brought against him.
-Nothing was decided, and the controversy dragged on for a year.
-Silas Deane argued he was due money because he got so much help from France for the war.
+The Congress decided nothing, and the controversy dragged on for a year.
+Silas Deane argued the country owed him money because he got so much help from France for the war.

 Then Deane made a mistake.
 “He’s not a saint, he has a temper,” said Schaeper.
 He published an emotional defense of himself.
 It was violent, said Schaeper, and even his friends said he shouldn’t have done it.